-When to Use: Developing Understanding, Evidence of Learning, Apply and Extend and contrast, synthesizing

-Thinking Skills: multiple perspective-taking, concept identification and development, comparison
+When to Use:Developing Understanding, Evidence of Learning, Apply and ExtendThinking Skills:multiple perspective-taking, concept identification and development, comparison and contrast, synthesizing

 DEBATE CAROUSEL

 This routine is a silent one, with students gathered in groups of four.
 A series of paper-swapping moves invites them to stake a claim, build on another's claim, introduce a counterargument, consider a novel perspective, and evolve their original claim, all within 20 minutes, within the safety of a small group.